iatambe/PCMLAI-PracticalAssignment-II-Module11/README.md

-# Investigating some parameters affecting coupon acceptance
+# Investigating how different factors influence used car prices

 ## Project objective